r-devel/brand/README.md

-Brand that can be used across R Contributor projects.
+A [brand.yml](https://posit-dev.github.io/brand-yml/) brand that can be used across R Contributor projects.

 Add to a project with